 Control of dietary salt to a level of 1500 - 2000 mg sodium per day has been shown to effectively control most patients symptoms.
 The reason, as discussed above is because of it's effect on water balance in the inner ear.
 In patients with significant symptoms a mild diuretic is also prescribed (Dyazide or generic equivalent).
 This further helps reduce water in the body in general and in the ear in specific.
 This is a very mild diuretic but a banana or other food high in potassium should be taken two to three times per week.
 Intake of caffeine and alcohol should be curtailed, at least initially, as well.
 If good control of symptoms is achieved periodic hearing tests, used to follow the course of the disease, will show preservation of hearing in the affected ear.

 In some cases, where control of dietary factors is not successful and symptoms require it, surgery is performed.
 There are several surgical options - endolymphatic sac (decompression and/or shunting) and vestibular nerve section.
 Endolymphatic sac procedures have about a 70-80% chance of control of vertigo and stabilization of hearing in appropriate patients and is relied on heavily in the management of this disease.
 In patients with limited hearing in the effected ear a labyrinthectomy can be performed.
-These surgical procedures have varying effects on hearing and other factors related to the disease and the specifics will be discussed, if relevant, by Dr. Ator as needed.
+These surgical procedures have varying effects on hearing and other factors related to the disease.

 In summary, most patients on relatively simple dietary and medical therapy will find that they can tolerate the disease with few interuptions to their lifestyle.
 However, all patients are different and some will need further procedures to control the problem.
 Typically the great majority of patients find this a disease which they can handle with minimal disruption to their lives.